Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 3

 in the regiment, everybody likes you

-even the R.Cs. think and say thank you
+even the R.Cs. think & say that you

 I should help some.

-I'm first off to town to meet Adjt
+I'm just off to town to meet Adjt

 Martin & do some shopping.
 I